isomerpages/nparks-festival/_programmes/Sports & Wellness/Sports & Wellness @ Festival Site.md

 <br>

 * **Active Family Programme by Health Promotion Board** <br> Active Family is an integrated programme that focuses on fundamental movement skills development and promotes bonding between parent and child (4 to 12 years old) through a variety of physical activities, and physical and health education.

-Join us for Frisbee and Archery Battleground! <br><br>To register a slot with your child, log into your Healthy365 App &gt; “Events” &gt; “Explore” &gt; Search for “Active Family Programme” &gt; Filter “West Coast Park”.
+	At Parks Festival, take part in fun games such as Frisbee and Archery Battleground with your family! <br><br>To register a slot with your child, log into your Healthy365 App &gt; “Events” &gt; “Explore” &gt; Search for “Active Family Programme” &gt; Filter “West Coast Park”.

 ![Active Family Poster](/images/afp%20image.png)